-- Go to the NVIDIA Control Panel. - Click Manage 3D Settings (3D Settings) and select Global Settings (tab). - Select either Integrated graphics (iGPU) or High performance NVIDIA Processor (dGPU) from the drop-down menu. - 4.
-Click the Setting menu items to select any options required. - Click Apply to save the settings.
+- Go to NVIDIA Control Panel. - Click Manage 3D Settings and select either Global Settings or Program Settings. - 3.
+Click the Setting menu items to select any global options required, or select a program to customize from the drop-down menu (click Add to add any program that does not appear in the menu). - 4.
+Click Apply to save the settings.